pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/help/how-to/sticky-modifier-key/index.md

 weight: 150
 ---

-You can enable the sticky modifier keys from Preferences &gt; Simple modifications.
+You can enable the sticky modifier keys from Karabiner-Elements Settings &gt; Simple modifications.

 {{< local-image src="images/to-keys@2x.png" >}}